kumu/docs/guides/share-and-embed.md

-# Sharing and embedding maps
+# Share and embed maps

-If you're looking to share your public or private map, click the "more" icon (**...**) in the lower right corner and then choose "Share / embed this map".
-You'll be prompted with this window:t
+If you're looking to share or embed your public or private maps, click the "more" icon (**...**) in the lower right corner and then choose "Share / embed this map".
+You'll be prompted with this window:

 <img class="img-responsive" src="/images/embed-modal.png" />